SAP-samples/teched2025-AD169/exercises/ex4/ex4.3/README.md

 <br> - Enter the Text as ‘Workforce Optimization Results’
 <br><br>5: In the ‘List Item’ section, click on ‘Edit List Item’
 <br><br><img width="939" height="423" alt="image" src="https://github.com/user-attachments/assets/28bab2d7-47b1-4adb-b981-3bf72b53774c" />
-<br><br>6:In the field, ‘List Content’, click on the ‘<>’ button to do the data mapping.
+<br><br>6: In the field, ‘List Content’, click on the ‘<>’ button to do the data mapping.
 Expand the Joule Action result section and map the ‘value’
 <br><br><img width="940" height="455" alt="image" src="https://github.com/user-attachments/assets/c453aeb1-b250-4606-b437-9be2be8d9899" />

 <br><br>7: In the Title field, click on the ‘<>’ button and map the data, Joule Action result->value->Resource